The Rise of Thematic Investments During the Pandemic

 This week, our 6th blog during the coronavirus (COVID-19) crisis, we will explore how the pandemic may have changed our attitudes towards investing, by accelerating megatrends and thematics, and increasing demand for ethical (or ESG) investments.
 According to the FT, in 2013 less than $2trillion was invested sustainably.
 By 2019 this had rocketed to a total of more than $31trillion.
 Now around 25% of all funds consider sustainability, and this is only expected to grow.
-Interestingly, an article by Money Observer explains why ESG funds have outperformed during the market sell off.
+Interestingly, an article by Money Observer explains why ESG funds have outperformed during the market sell-off.
 Read here

 From genomics and immunology to remote technology to clean energy, the coronavirus has accelerated megatrends: the long-term themes shaping society.
-Jeff Spiegel, U.S. Head of Megatrends and International ETFs, at BlackRock discusses why this is the case.
+Jeff Spiegel, U.S. Head of Megatrends and International ETFs, at BlackRock, discusses why this is the case.
 Listen here

 At the core of thematic investing at Schroders is the belief that the most powerful and persistent investment themes are those where human ingenuity ignites innovation to address imbalances in the world.
-Schroders have identified eight themes that they think could transform the world, but how are these being affected by the coronavirus crisis?
+Schroders has identified eight themes that they think could transform the world, but how are these being affected by the coronavirus crisis?
 Read here

 Dealing with the economic and social aftermath of the crisis brought about by the coronavirus pandemic will present formidable challenges.
 But it will also offer opportunities to reassess how we have approached resolving some of the most pressing issues of our time.
 Rathbone Greenbank, one of the early adopters of ESG investing, has produced a balanced insight “COVID-19: a lesson for investing in people and planet”.
 Read here

-The Wealth Consultant is here to help you asses your current situation, to hold your hand through these testing times, and to give you peace of mind.
+The Wealth Consultant is here to help you assess your current situation, to hold your hand through these testing times, and to give you peace of mind.
 If needs be, and at the appropriate time, we can introduce you to alternative advisers/managers who may be better placed to serve your needs.